orbitfog/Orbitfog.Core/README.md

     * DateTimeOffset
     * Guid

 This library give you possibility change existing code, with low performance, for an existing database framework.
-Only requirements is access to `DbDataReader` object.
+Only requirement is access to `DbDataReader` object.

 NuGet package - [Orbitfog.Core.Database.Mapper](https://www.nuget.org/packages/Orbitfog.Core.Database.Mapper)